py-pdf/pypdf/docs/user/adding-pdf-annotations.md

 Text markup annotations refer to a specific piece of text within the document.

-Those are a bit more complicated as you need to know exactly where the text is, the so-called the "Quad points".
+Those are a bit more complicated as you need to know exactly where the text is, the so-called "Quad points".

 ### Highlighting